rencongtang/Interview/OOP_interview.md

 * Cannot contain Instance Constructors.

-## What is Encapsulation?
+## 8. What is the difference between Abstract and Interface
-This is an attribute of an object, it contains all the hidden data inside an object.
-The hidden data can be restricted to the members of the class
-There are 4 levels of encapsulation:
-* Public
-* Private
-* Protect: subclasses can also access the data
-* Internal: classes inside this package can access

-## Inheritance:
-Class can share the structure and behavior to it's subclasses.

-## Manipulation
-In C# like string Manipulation(I have no idea why this question)

 ## What is abstract class
 This class at first cannot be instantiated.
-It can be inherited and it only contains abstract method.
+A static class may have static fields and static methods.
+When the abstract class is inherited, the subclass usually provides implementations for all the abstract methods in its parent class.
+If not, the subclass must be declared abstract.

+You can use abstract class for these usage:

+* You want to share code among several closely related classes
+* You expect that classes that extend the abstract class have many common methods and fields or require access modifiers other than public(*protected and private*)
+* You want to declare non-static and non-finial fields.
+This enables you to define methods that can access and modify the state of the object.

 ## What is Interface
 Interface contains only the declarations of the methods, properties and events.
 What we should notice is these functions should not be implemented.
+We define what kind of operation an object can perform.
+These operations are defined by the class that implement the interface.

+You can use interface for these usage:
+* You expect that unrelated classes would implement your interface.
+For example, the interfaces Comparable and Cloneable are implemented by many unrelated classes.
+* You want to specify the behavior of a particular data type, but not concerned about who implements its behavior.
+* You want to take advantage of multiple inheritances.

+### What is the difference
+* Method: Interface can not have implementations.
+Abstract class can have instance methods that implements a default behavior.
+* Variables: in Java interface is default final(can only initialed once).
+* Members if interface are public by default.
+* In java a class can only extend one interface, but can extend multiple abstract classes.
+* Abstract class can be invoked if a main() method exists.
+BTW: both interface and abstract classes cannot be instantiated.
+* Interfaces are slow because it requires extra indirection.

+## 9. What is the difference between out and ref

+## 9. Manipulation
+In C# like string Manipulation(I have no idea why this question)